ElektraInitiative/libelektra/doc/tutorials/mount.md

     [enumtest/fruit]
     check/enum = 'apple', 'banana', 'grape'

-In the example there is an important one issue: the configuration file is now changed in ways that might not be acceptable for applications.
+The example shows an important problem: the configuration file is now changed in ways that might not be acceptable for applications.
 We have at least two ways to avoid that:

 1. Encode metadata as comments